auth0/docs/articles/quickstart/spa/vuejs/interactive.md

 :::
 ::::

-## Add Login to Your Application {{{ data-action=code data-code="login.js" }}}
+## Add login to your application {{{ data-action=code data-code="login.js" }}}

-Now that you have configured your Auth0 Application and the Auth0 Vue SDK, you need to set up login for your project.
+Now that you have configured your Auth0 application and the Auth0 Vue SDK, you need to set up login for your project.
 To do this, you will use the SDK’s `loginWithRedirect` function that is exposed on the return value of `useAuth0`, which you can access in your component's setup function.
 It will redirect users to the Auth0 Universal Login page. and, after a user successfully authenticates, redirect then back to the callback URL you set up earlier in this quickstart.

 ### Using the Options API
 If you are using the Options API, you can use the same `loginWithRedirect` method from the global `$auth0` property through the `this` accessor.